Tanzania Travel Guide

 Dressing:

-• When visiting a village, women should avoid short pants or sleeveless blouses/shirts or short skirts that do not cover the knees out of respect for the local customs and traditions.
+- When visiting a village, women should avoid short pants and sleeveless blouses/shirts and short skirts that do not cover the knees out of respect for the local customs and traditions.

 Toiletries: